josephwan21/FED-Assignment2/README.md

 ## Features

 -   Gamified features/elements such as having a level and XP which can be increased through doing the quizzes and gaining experience points from them.
+(Feature developed by Timothy.
+Updating of the database done by Joseph)

 -   Hassle-free Profile Editing.
 Instead of having your usual edit button to edit your profile, users could edit their profile fields on the spot without having to press any sort of 'Edit' button and the updated profile fields get automatically saved to the database.
+(Feature done by Joseph)

 -   Animations when selecting different categories.
-There are animations set in place when the user tries to select a particular category
+There are animations set in place when the user tries to select a particular category in the games page (games.html) (Feature done by Timothy)

 ## Technologies Used